newaeonweb/generator-angm/README.md

 After the command your application should start right in your default browser at `localhost:8000`.
 The `Gruntfile.js` already have some tasks like: Concat, Uglify, Injector and others.

+> NOTE: after using **yo angm** command, we recorded some useful informations on **.yo-rc.json** file created at the project root folder.
+So you can't execute the generator command to create the application more than one time per folder!

-## SubGenerators
+# SubGenerators
-Generator-angm have a subgenerator to create your application modules
+Generator-angm have a subgenerator to create your application modules and directives, let's what we need to do to create modules.

 #### Modules
 To create a module just type on your teminal window: